-Environmental Law 2020 covers 15 jurisdictions.
-The guide discusses enforcement; environmental incidents, permits and damage; corporate, personal, lender and civil liability; contractual agreements; contaminated land; greenhouse gas emissions; asbestos; waste; environmental due diligence; and taxes.
+The new 2020 Environmental Law guide covers 15 jurisdictions.
+The latest guide discusses enforcement; environmental incidents, permits and damage; corporate, personal, lender and civil liability; contractual agreements; contaminated land; greenhouse gas emissions; asbestos; waste; environmental due diligence; and taxes.

 Last Updated: November 13, 2020

 This introduction considers some of the main trends and themes in international environmental law and how these might influence its future development.

 Contemporary environmental problems are predominantly global in their cumulative consequences.
 Increased demand and decreased supply, traditional transboundary issues of water management and air pollution, and a continued decline in biodiversity have an enormous impact on our highly interdependent world economy and remain the principal drivers of global environmental policy and regulation.
 This remains true in the face of the ongoing COVID-19 pandemic.

 While COVID-19 forced the world to focus on healthcare and the economy, ripples reached the practice of international environmental law.
 This was evident in the increased attention to the development of anti-microbials and disinfectants, the permitting challenges inherent in regulating new technologies, as well as impacts to the supply chain in the development of treatments and a vaccine.
 Record low air pollution levels were seen across the globe during COVID-19-related lockdowns.
 Ripples will continue to be felt, as governments, as well as multinational unions such as the EU, seek to tie economic recovery efforts to environmental and climate change efforts, embracing a so-called “green” recovery from the pandemic.